top of page

 What is SEO copywriting?

 Search Engine Optimisation is about improving your content to make sure your page ranks highly in organic (i.e. not paid) search results.
-SEO copywriting deals with the written element of that optimisation – the words you read on the page, along with the meta description and tags that show up on the search listing.
+SEO copywriting deals with the written element of that optimisation – the words you read on the page, along with the meta description and tags that show up on the search engine results page (SERP).

-So, adding keywords to my page will achieve my goals?
+So, can keywords help me achieve my business goals?

 What are keywords for then?

-Popular, relevant keywords can inspire new content – if you identify some keywords you want to rank for, you could create a blog post about the topic, for example.
+Keywords can inspire new content – if you identify a search term that isn't covered elsewhere, you could create a blog post about the topic, for example.
 It’s far better to use keyword research to define a new page than to write a page and try to fit it in as an afterthought.

 How do I write copy that ranks well?